ethereumclassic/ethereumclassic.github.io/README.md

 ## Translations

-Help us translate the website by signing up to https://crowdin.com/project/etc-web-test-3 and reaching out in the [ETC Discord Server](https://etheruemclassic.org/discord).
+Help us translate the website by signing up to https://crowdin.com/project/etc-web-test-3 and reaching out in the [ETC Discord Server](https://etheruemclassic.org/discord) after requesting to join.

 A short tutorial is available at https://www.youtube.com/watch?v=N8SvCy0ayMc.

 The inline editor and existing machine translations are previewed at https://etc-i18n.netlify.app/.

 ## Development